isomerpages/govtech-stp/_reciprocal-green-lane/01c-outbound-RGL-faq.md

 #### 14. What health measures will I be subject to upon returning to Singapore after my RGL travel?

-Singapore-based travellers returning from their travel on the Singapore- RGL will be subjected to the prevailing Stay Home Notice (SHN) policy applicable to incoming travellers to Singapore from Germany/Indonesia/Japan/Malaysia, which includes 14-day SHN at dedicated SHN facilities and a COVID-19 PCR swab test before the end of the SHN.
+Singapore-based travellers returning from their travel on the Singapore- RGL will be subjected to the prevailing Stay Home Notice (SHN) policy applicable to incoming travellers to Singapore, which includes 14-day SHN at dedicated SHN facilities and a COVID-19 PCR swab test before the end of the SHN.
 Travellers will pay for the cost of the 14-day SHN and the PCR swab test.
 For more information about the SHN issued by ICA, please refer [here](/health/shn)

 You may also wish to refer [here](/health/shn) for the latest details and updates on border control measures as well as https://www.ica.gov.sg/covid-19/ArrivalSG for information on the prevailing health measures for inbound travellers.